Getdzidon/deploy-SuperMario-on-K8s-with-terraform/README.md

-# 🚀 Super Mario on AWS EKS with Terraform & GitHub Actions
+# 🚀 Super Mario on AWS EKS with Terraform & GitHub Actions - By Donatus D. Dzissah

 Deploy the legendary Super Mario game on Amazon EKS using Infrastructure as Code (Terraform) and automated CI/CD with GitHub Actions.